Why Is Endometriosis So Difficult To Diagnose? What To Know About The Under-Studied Illness That 1 In 10 Women Live With

 But the pain truly was debilitating.
 For the rest of her time in school, Kristin missed at least three days per month.
 When she got a job, she had to regularly call out of work.
 It wasn’t until she was 28 and had to leave work to go to the emergency room due to crippling abdominal pain, her face going numb, and her foot and leg stopping working that she was started on the process of getting an accurate diagnosis.

-Kristin is one of the one in 10 women who has endometriosis, which is a chronic, painful disease that occurs when tissue similar to the uterine lining grows on the outside of the uterus.
+Kristin is one of the one in 10 women who has endometriosis, which is a chronic, painful disease that occurs when tissue similar to the uterine lining grows outside of the uterus.
 While some people have relatively mild symptoms, others — like Kristin — are incapacitated by the pain.
 Symptoms can include painful periods, pain during sex, pain after sex, heavy cramping, heavy bleeding, lower back pain, and painful bowel movements.
 Dr. Sanjay Agarwal, director of Fertility Services, Professor of Obstetrics, Gynecology and Reproductive Sciences at UC San Diego Health, tells Bustle that he has one patient with endometriosis in her lungs.
 Every time she has her period, she goes to the ER coughing up blood.

 While doctors still don’t know exactly what causes endometriosis, Dr. Agarwal says that the best theory so far is Sampson’s theory of retrograde menstruation.
 Sampson’s theory posits that, in some people, menstrual blood actually flows backwards and instead of leaving the body through the cervix and vagina, it ends up in the pelvic structures.
 The cells then start reproducing and growing uterine lining on the outside of the uterus, the bowel, the ovaries, or wherever else they land.